Alfresco/docs-alfresco/content-services/latest/develop/reference/web-scripts-ref.md

     5. Navigate back to the org/example folder using the breadcrumb trail.

-5. Re-register the i18n web script with Alfresco Content Services.
+5. Re-register the i18n web script with Content Services.

     1. In a web browser, enter the URL: `http://localhost:8080/alfresco/service/index`